 On March 4, 2019, attorneys for the Firearms Policy Coalition and Firearms Policy Foundation filed opening briefs in their consolidated appeals with the Court of Appeals for the D.C.
 Circuit in the ongoing federal litigation challenging the ATF’s bump-stock ban, scheduled to go into effect March 26.

-On February 25, United States District Judge Dabney L. Friedrich denied motions for preliminary injunction in the matters.
-The ruling came little over one year after President Trump directed the Department of Justice, at the time headed by Attorney General Jeff Sessions, to “as expeditiously as possible” propose “a rule banning all” bump-stock type devices.
-The challenged Final Rule was signed by Acting Attorney General Matthew Whitaker and published December 18, 2018.
+On February 25, United States District Judge Dabney L. Friedrich denied motions for preliminary injunction in the matter.
+The ruling came little over one year after President Trump directed the Department of Justice, at the time headed by Attorney General Jeff Sessions, to “as expeditiously as possible” propose “a rule banning all” bump-stock-type devices.
+The challenged Final Rule was signed by Acting Attorney General Matthew Whitaker and published on December 18, 2018.

 In its brief, FPC argues that the Rule is invalid because it was issued by then-Acting Attorney General Matthew Whitaker.
 FPC explains that the designation of Mr. Whitaker – who was neither in the Department of Justice chain of command nor confirmed by the Senate – to serve in that role was both illegal and unconstitutional.

 In the Guedes appeal, FPF argues that the text of the federal statutes at issue in the Final Rule are clear and unambiguous, that the rule of lenity precludes the ATF’s proposed new definition of ‘machinegun’, and that the rule is unreasonable, arbitrary, and capricious.
 The brief also argues that the “district court abused its discretion in finding the statutory language ambiguous and erred as a matter of law in according ATF Chevron deference regarding the terms ‘single function of the trigger’ and ‘automatically’.”